gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 via `addQueueEntry()` — the same call the ramp generator uses.
 **Decision (§4.1):** FasNAxis does not use `moveTimed()`.

 FasNAxis sits *on top of* the queues.
-It accepts a stream of n-dimensional waypoints, plans under the **actual per-stepper speed and acceleration limits**, and feeds synchronized commands fast enough that the queues never run empty.
+Two planner problems (§3.3) share those queues and G2. **v1 is (1):** a polyline with no time — run it as fast as G1/G2 and the geometry mode allow. **(2)** is later: a polyline **with** time, executed faithfully or rejected if it is faster than that feasible track. v1 never treats “too fast a request” as an error because it chooses the speed.

 Planning reuses the FAS ramp map, in **log2** (`RampCalculator`): period ↔ ramp-steps, no float and no integer division on the hot path.